Approx 12-15 hours per week* (see course structure)

 Core Principles of Care for the Intensive Care Patient

 Contact Hours: 12-15 hours

 What you will learn

 Learn to provide assessment and ongoing management for patients in an intensive care setting.
 You’ll learn to provide safe and quality nursing care to patients at their most vulnerable.

 Intensive care nursing practice

-Applicants must be able to demonstrate current and satisfactory registration with AHPRA as a Registered Nurse and a minimum of 0.5 EFT current and ongoing employment in an appropriate intensive or critical care setting.
-A current resume must be submitted with the application.
+Applicants must be able to demonstrate current and satisfactory registration with AHPRA as a Registered Nurse and be working a minimum of 19 hours per week in current and ongoing employment in an intensive or critical care setting.

 You may need to pay some other fees such as the Student Services and Amenities Fee (SSAF).